 Locations within the Chesapeake Bay watershed where this practice is applicable

-Useful life; effectiveness of practice over time
+Useful life; practice performance over time:

+The Panel will work with the WTWG and the CBP modeling team representatives to recommend a “credit duration” for each practice.
+This determines the time the practice will receive credit in the CBP modeling tools.
+When the credit duration ends, the practice will need to be inspected or maintained to verify it is still performing properly in accordance with the practice’s definition, and thereby renewing the credit duration.

 Cumulative or annual practice

-Description of how the BMP will be tracked, reported, and verified:
+Description of how the practice will be tracked, reported, and verified:

-Include a clear indication that this BMP will be used and reported by jurisdictions
+Include a clear indication that this practice will be used and reported by jurisdictions

+Description of the BMP verification protocols, procedures, and development must be consistent with the CBP partnership’s Chesapeake Bay basinwide BMP Verification FrameworkDescription of how the practice may be used to relocate pollutants to a different location.
+An example is where a practice eliminates a pollutant from surface transport but moves the pollutant into groundwater

-Suggestion for a review timeline; when will additional information be available that may warrant a re-evaluation of the estimate
+Suggestion for a review timeline; when will additional information be available that may warrant a re-evaluation of the practice effectiveness estimates

+Identification of any unintended consequences or ancillary benefits associated with a practice

 Outstanding issues that need to be resolved in the future and a list of ongoing studies, if any